santorsola-teaching/nf-core-gitpod-run/docs/rnaseq.md

 The reference annotation provides essential information about the structures of genes and transcripts, but it also includes information about gene ontology, pathways, and protein domains, which is essential for understanding the biological context of gene expression changes.

 nf-core pipelines make use of the Illumina iGenomes collection also as [reference annotation](https://nf-co.re/docs/usage/reference_genomes).
-The reference annotations are vastly out of date with respect to current annotations and miss certain features such as gene_biotype.
+The reference annotations are vastly out of date with respect to current annotations and miss certain features.
 So, the general recommendation is to download a newest annotation version compatible with the genome.
 A user can utilize the `--gtf` or the `--gff` options to specify the annottation files of choiche, or create a config file adding a new section to the `genome` object.

-As for the genome, in this tutorial we will follow this approach.
-The annotation file contains only annotated transcripts on chromosome 21 of the Human GRCh38 reference and we have already prepared locally the files.
+Similarly to the approach utilized for the genome, in this tutorial we will follow this approach.
+The annotation files include only the annotated transcripts on chromosome 21 of the Human GRCh38 reference genome, and we have already prepared these files locally.
 The two files are `/workspace/gitpod/training/data/refs/gencode_v29_chr21.gff` and `/workspace/gitpod/training/data/refs/gencode_v29_transcripts_chr21.fa`, respectively.

 ## Input files